-Bolivia—officially The Plurinational State of Bolivia—is located in central South America and has an estimated population of 10,248,000.
+Bolivia—officially The Plurinational State of Bolivia—is located in central South America and has an estimated population of just over 11,000,000.
 This landlocked country shares its borders with Brazil, Paraguay, Argentina, Chile, and Peru.
-The administrative capital, where the executive and legislative branches of government function, is located in La Paz; however, the constitutional capital is considered the City of Sucre.
+The administrative capital, where the executive and legislative branches of government function, is located in La Paz; however, the constitutional capital is considered the city of Sucre.

 More than 80% of the population of Bolivia speaks Spanish as a first or second language, followed by Quechua: 21.2%, Aymara: 14.6%, and other indigenous languages: 3.6%.
 In fact, Bolivia’s 2009 constitution recognizes a total of 37 languages as official.
 This diversity in language is telling of Bolivian ethnicity itself as approximately 60% of citizens are indigenous peoples.